ric2b/Vivaldi-browser/chromium/docs/code_reviews.md

 ```

 The `per-file` directive allows owners to be added that apply only to files
 matching a pattern.
-In this example, owners from the parent directiory
+In this example, owners from the parent directory
 apply, plus one person for some classes of files, and all committers are
 owners for the readme:
 ```